-SECTION 3: SUMMARY OF PROGRESS Current status of research project Has the study started? ⊠ Yes □ No If no, do you plan to start this project?
-Note: Subm Report form is also required if there is no intention to start the ☐ Yes □ No If you intend to commence the study at a future of anticipated start date? late, what is the If you don't intend to start the study, please provides not commence within 12 months of receiving ethical apparaid a valid reason.
+SECTION 3: SUMMARY OF PROGRESS Current status of research project Has the study started?
+Xes Yes 🗆 No If no, do you plan to start this project?
+Note: Submi Report form is also required if there is no intention to start the ☐ Yes 🗆 No If you intend to commence the study at a future of anticipated start date? late, what is the If you don't intend to start the study, please provide an explanation: Note: If a research project does not commence within 12 months of receiving ethical approval, the ethical approval will lapse unless there is a valid reason.
 If the study has started, what was the actual start date?
-The contract bet Government Dep Affairs (DVA) a executed on 23 I was granted on 1 first intervention August 2016. partment of nd UniSA w December 20 19 February Veterans' vas fully 015.
+The contract between Australian Government Department of Veterans' Affairs (DVA) and UniSA was fully executed on 23 December 2015.
+Ethics was granted on 19 February 2016 and th first intervention was disseminated in August 2016.
+Veterans' as fully 015.
 Ethics 2016 and the If the study has started, is it ongoing and open to enrolment?
-Yes ⊠ No Ongoing but closed to enrolment (Choose one) ☐ Active follo☐ Long-term f☐ Ongoing and ollow-up co Provide a brief summary of the essential aspects of progress or results to date: Our agreement with DVA, executed on the 23 Dec 2015, contracts us to deliver a minimum of four interventions per year.
-Each intervention is targeted to a specific health or medication-related problem.
+Series Yes  No Ongoing but closed to enrolment (Choose one)Active follow-up continues Long-term follow-up continues Songoing analysis onlyProvide a brief summary of the essential aspects of progress or results to date: Our agreement with DVA, executed on the 23 Dec 2015, contracts us to deliver a minimum of four interventions per year.
+Each intervention is targeted to a specific health or medication- related problem.
 All veterans who meet the target criteria for the specific intervention are targeted, as are the health professionals who care for the targeted veterans.
 DVA provides us with the DVA administrative claims data (DVA data) consistent with requirements that meets all physical, logical and personnel requirements laid down by the Australian Government (Department of Defence) Defence Signals Directorate (DSD) in line with current versions of the Protective Security Policy Framework (PSPF) and the Australian Government Information Security Manual (ISM) relating to the security of any information that is stored, processed or transmitted in electronic form.
 Four security audits per annum by the State Security section of DVA are undertaken.
 The DVA data is updated weekly.
 We will continue to receive the DVA data into the future for the life of the program.
-2016 Topic 1 "Dementia and changes in behaviour" Evaluation of changes in medicine use as a result of successful in reducing the number of veterans using which they were taking it.
-In addition, the rate of in the targeted population.
-There did not appear to be in antipsychotics. the topic found the risperidone for destriction of this mediation. ne module to ementia and dication was be the time for reduced in 2016 Topic 2 "Reviewing the Medicine Routine" w Evaluation revealed an increase in the rate of home program.
+2016 Topic 1 "Dementia and changes in behaviour" was distributed in August 2016.
+Evaluation of changes in medicine use as a result of the topic found the module to be successful in reducing the number of veterans using risperidone for dementia and the time for which they were taking it.
+In addition, the rate of initiation of this medication was reduced in the targeted population.
+There did not appear to be inappropriate therapeutic shift to other antipsychotics.
+2016 Topic 2 "Reviewing the Medicine Routine" was distributed in November 2016.
+Evaluation revealed an increase in the rate of home medicine reviews as a result of the program.